 UNISDR (2015) Sendai Framework for disaster risk reduction 2015–2030.
 UNISDR, Geneva.

 Our research interest was sparked by our first explorations of mountain catchments littered with flood evidence and consequent encounters with village communities and their stories of past disasters in the Kullu District.
 When placed in the wider context of repeated disaster impacts in the region and newly developing disaster risk reduction policy agendas, the opportunity to bring new research-led contributions to local resilience policy-practice and broader academic debate was readily apparent.
 From these beginnings in 2012, the ‘Pathways to Resilience’ research project has emerged and evolved, as a long-duration, multi-partner, international and interdisciplinary research endeavour.
-Spanning our academic and film outputs, interconnected research questions include:
+Spanning our academic, film, and science policy brief outputs, interconnected research questions include:

 - What is the history, causation and environment-society system impacts of hazard/disaster events, focusing on floods, in the Phojal Nalla catchment, Kullu District?